-For charging in the field, the unit should be run with a call for second stage cooling, with both Y1 and Y2 outputs energized.
+For charging in the field, the unit should be run with a call for second stage cooling (or heating, if the outdoor ambient temperature is below 60° F), with both Y1 and Y2 outputs energized.
 This may be accomplished by setting the thermostat to cool with a setpoint substantially lower than room temperature.
-This will provide 45 minutes of operation at the nominal rating speed (interface board display " \mathcal{L} 4") before there is a speed change (to a higher speed).
+This will provide 45 minutes of operation at the nominal rating speed (interface board display "L4" or "H4") before there is a speed change (to a higher speed).
 If this speed change occurs before the charging process is complete, turn the system off, turn control power off and on again, and then restart the process.

-Alternate Procedure for Charging the Air Conditioner in Cooling Mode
+Alternate Procedure for Charging Heat Pump in Cooling Mode

-With outdoor temperature above 60° F (Based on Subcooling):
+With outdoor temperature above 60° F (Based on Subcooling)

 While charging based on weight is preferred, this method is acceptable.
-Use this method when the outdoor temperature is 60° F or higher to verify the correct charge.
+Use this method when the outdoor temperature is 60° F or higher to verify the correct charge in cooling mode.
 The indoor temperature should be between 70° F and 80° F.

 - 1. Connect the gauge manifold to the liquid and vapor service valves.
 See Figure 7 (page 13). - 2.
 Start the system in cooling mode.
 Allow the system to run 15 minutes to stabilize. - 3.
 Record the refrigerant pressure in psig at the liquid service valve. - 4.
 Record the liquid refrigerant line temperature (in $^\circ$ F) at or near the liquid service valve. - 5.
-Using the temperature value recorded, determine the corresponding liquid refrigerant pressure from the curve in the charging chart appropriate for the unit model.
-See Figure 8 (page 14). - If the pressure measured in step 3 is less than the required liquid refrigerant pressure determined in step 5, then refrigerant needs to be added. - If the pressure measured in step 3 is greater than the required liquid refrigerant pressure determined in step 5, then the system is over-charged. - Add or remove charge from the system depending on the measurements recorded.
+Using the temperature value recorded, determine the corresponding liquid refrigerant pressure from the upper curve (for cooling) in the charging chart.
+See Figure 8 (page 14). - If the pressure measured in step 3 is less than the required liquid refrigerant pressure determined in step 5, then refrigerant needs to be added. - If the pressure measured in step 3 is greater than the required liquid refrigerant pressure determined in step 5, then the system is over-charged. - 6.
+Add or remove charge from the system depending on the measurements recorded.
 Allow the system to stabilize for 15 minutes before taking the next readings.